Stress Management

 General Statistics on Stress

 According to the American Psychological Association (APA), 77% of people experience physical symptoms of stress, while 73% report psychological symptoms.
+37% of U.S. adults report being unable to do anything when they are stressed, and around 27% of U.S. adults report feeling so stressed they can’t function on most days.
 Stress is a leading contributor to burnout, which affects productivity and overall well-being.
 38% of adults report stress-induced overeating or eating unhealthy foods.
 Long-term stress is associated with an increased risk of obesity and metabolic syndrome.

 Common Sources of Stress